genadyo/LivePhotoDemo/README.md

 This is a quick example of how to take Apple's Live Photos without having an iPhone 6s or iPhone 6s Plus.

-It currently allows you to record,playback and save a Live Photo.
+It currently allows you to record, playback and save a Live Photo.

 ![Live Photo Demo](https://github.com/genadyo/LivePhotoDemo/raw/master/Media/Live_Photo_Demo.gif)